alexanderlarsen/Saneject/README.md

 - **Flexible filtering:** Predicate-based filtering system for both components and assets.
 Compact, composable, and extensible with user-defined helper methods.
 - **Target qualification:** Inject by ID, target type, or member name.
 Target bindings can specify which classes and members to apply to, working on fields, properties, and methods.
 - **Unified Scope component:** One `Scope` type handles both scenes and prefabs, with automatic context detection.
-- **Batch injection (coming soon):** Editor window to inject all or selected scenes and prefabs in the project with one click, with detailed logs per item and cumulative summary stats at the end.
+- **Batch injection:** Editor window to inject all or selected scenes and prefabs in the project with one click, with detailed logs per item and cumulative summary stats at the end.

 ### Serialization & interfaces